1993 Limerick Senior Hurling Championship

+Kilmallock were the defending champions, however, they were beaten by Doon in the quarter-finals.

 On 26 September 1993, Patrickswell won the championship after a 0–17 to 0–07 defeat of Adare in the final.
 It was their 13th championship title overall and their first title in three championship seasons.

+Patrickswell's Gary Kirby was the championship's top scorer with 1–32.